 Jesse Smith

-Jesse Smith is director of curatorial affairs at the Science History Institute, where he oversees exhibitions and other interpretive projects in the history of science.
+Jesse Smith is director of curatorial affairs and digital content at the Science History Institute, where he oversees exhibitions and other interpretive projects in the history of science.
 He is also associate editor of the journal History and Technology.
 Jesse earned his PhD in the history and sociology of science at the University of Pennsylvania.